-Skiing has always been considered as an expensive holiday and pastime mainly pursued by the ‘middle class’ traveler or those fortunate enough to afford it.
+Skiing has always been considered as an expensive holiday and pastime mainly pursued by the ‘middle class’ traveller or those fortunate enough to afford it.
+We have compiled our favourite ‘budget’ deals for skiing holidays.
 As once you have booked your trip, ski school, lift pass, equipment hire, winter sports travel insurance and bought all the kit to wear while you’re out there, you could probably have bought a small car!

 However this is not always the case there are some incredibly cheap ski holidays to be had and some thorough shopping around can seriously pay off.
 Not all ski resorts will break the bank and there are some cheap skiing deals to be had:

 Usually associated with mega money however there are some sneaky resorts that are pocket friendly.

 Brides-Les-Bains: This is cheeky way to ski into the Trois Vallées, the largest ski area in the world (and considered the best by many), without paying silly money.